KeniseCodes/CN-PythonCourse/README.md

 # Python Programming

-Here you can find the labs for our CodingNomads online Python Programming course.
+Here you can find the labs for my CodingNomads online Python Programming course.
 ---

 ## Push me to your GitHub